cjue25/multigrid-poisson-solver/README.md

 - Extract and modify the SOR part to be the individual code to impletment (count one iteration for each calculation)

 Others
-- Add `plot_gif.py` file to visualize the exact solution, solution animation with iteraction, error
+jj- Add `plot_gif.py` file to visualize the exact solution, solution animation with iteraction, error